 Recommended by Sam of FindLoveAndTravel.com

 A little over an hour south of Naples, Sorrento is one of the most beautiful areas in Southern Italy!
-Because of its close proximity to Naples, the Amalfi Coast, and Capri, it makes for a great starting point.
+Its proximity to Naples, the Amalfi Coast, and Capri makes for a great starting point.

 Naples also has tons to see and do!
 Sorrento has tons of shops and restaurants throughout the whole city, which is very walkable!
 Since they are located right on the water, Sorrento is known for having excellent seafood.
 They even have a fishing village at Marina Grande.

 Furthermore, they have some great beach clubs.
-The clubs are more of a boardwalk into the crystal blue water, rather than a sandy beach.
+The clubs are more of a boardwalk into the crystal blue water than a sandy beach.
 Sorrento also has a very small public sand beach as well.